ApexMene/pmf-telemetry-project/README.md

 * I shifted the gears (from 8 to 6).
 * I clipped the engine rpm to 14,000 (petrol category regulation limit).
 * **inverse physics:** not having accelerometers in the dataset, I mathematically derived the g-forces (longitudinal and lateral) starting from gps kinematics to create the g-g diagram.

+#### 4. AI Driving Coach (K-Means Clustering)
+I didn't stop at physics.
+I wanted an objective analysis of driving style, something that goes beyond the driver's "feel" to find those hidden tenths of a second.

+**The idea:** use clustering (an unsupervised machine learning algorithm, K-Means) to group telemetry data into distinct "driving phases".
+The algorithm doesn't know what "braking" is, but by analyzing key variables like `speed`, `throttle`, `brake`, and `G-forces`, it creates clusters that correspond to specific moments of the lap.

+The result is a map that colors each point of the track based on the driving phase detected by the AI:
+*   **Hard Braking**
+*   **Trail Braking**
+*   **Coasting (time loss)**
+*   **Corner Exit / Acceleration**
+*   **Full Throttle**

+This allows the engineer to immediately see where the driver is losing time (e.g., too much *coasting* mid-corner) and to compare laps objectively.

 ### Technology stack